-We, the citizens of the Kingdom of Ursundova, in order to establish a just rule of law, provide for the common defense, and secure for ourselves and our posterity the blessings of a free people, do ordain and establish this Constitution as the supreme law of our nation.
+We, the Citizens, Clergy, and Nobility of the Kingdom of Ursundova, in order to establish a just rule of law, provide for the common defense, and secure for ourselves and our posterity the blessings of a free people, do ordain and and establish this Constitution as the supreme law of our nation.

 I. Establishment of Estates

-The people of the Kingdom of Ursundova shall be divided into three separate Estates.
+The people of Ursundova shall be divided into three separate estates.
 Each estate shall be granted rights and privileges and each estate shall bear responsibilities.
 No person shall be denied entry or passage into any estate for reasons not established in law.
 The First Estate shall be that of the Citizenry.
 The Second Estate shall be that of the Clergy.
 The Third Estate shall be that of the Nobility.

 A. The Royal Authority